: Württembergische Porzellanmanufaktur Bauer & Pfeiffer (1904 until 1918)

 Even if the company in Schorndorf had successfully secured its rights, it could not prevent Zawatzki from adding a 'Ludwigsburg' in his new mark, but it was so destinctive that it could not be confused with the Schorndorf marks anymore.
 Under the privilege of using the official Ludwigsburg trademarks the company in Schorndorf was quite successful for some time, but then ran into financial problems and had to close.

-Also, the mark dates given by Robert Roentgen in his book "Deutsche Porzellanmrken 1710 bis heute" are incorrect.
+The mark dates given by Robert Roentgen in his book "Deutsche Porzellanmrken 1710 bis heute" are incorrect.
 I have corrected this entry accordingly; thanks to Walter P. Merklein for pointing me towards this error.

 © 2004-2017 C.S.Marshall, all rights reserved